elclandestin0/MovieWebsite/README.md

 # MovieWebsite
-A compilation of sample movies' trailer, name and description
+A compilation of sample movies' trailer, names and description